sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Android_UI_Components_and_Conventions/Android_Action_Bar.md

 The tool-api-level identifies the version of the Android tools to use.
 If in doubt, use a recent version, such as 15.
 This does not have to correspond to the targetSdkVersion.

-Do not set the navBarHidden property to true for either the Window or TabGroup containing the activity used by the Action Bar.
-Setting this property to true disables the Action Bar since it is part of the navigation title bar.
+{{% alert title="⚠️ Warning" color="primary" %}}Do not set the navBarHidden property to true for either the Window or TabGroup containing the activity used by the Action Bar.
+Setting this property to true disables the Action Bar since it is part of the navigation title bar.{{% /alert %}}

 ## Hiding the action bar